skenderidis/f5-cis-lab/README.md

 | rg_prefix	         |  The prefix for resource groups that will be created   |

 It is recommended to use Environment variables to set the above TF variables.
+Run the commands below (modify them first with the correct values).
 ```shell
 export TF_VAR_subscription_id=YOUR_SUBSCRIPTION_ID
 export TF_VAR_client_id=YOUR_CLIENT_ID